-Meet The President
+Meet the President

-“The Putnam County Chamber of Commerce, its board of directors, and the Putnam County business community at large have secured a definite win today that will have a positive impact on our community for years to come,” says Glenn Yeager, Chairman of the Putnam County Chamber of Commerce Board of Directors.
+“The Putnam County Chamber of Commerce, its board of directors, and the Putnam County business community at large have secured a definite win today that will have a positive impact on our community for years to come,” says Glenn Yeager, Past Chairman of the Putnam County Chamber of Commerce Board of Directors.
 “Ashley loves Putnam County and is driven to work to make Putnam County a great place to do business.
-Ashley possesses the right combination of professionalism, dedication, and new forward thinking ideas to lead our organization into an exciting future.”
+Ashley possesses the right combination of professionalism, dedication, and new forward-thinking ideas to lead our organization into an exciting future.”

 Alford Glance is a graduate of West Virginia University with a degree in Public Relations and Business Administration.
 She is past chairman of the statewide young talent organization, Generation West Virginia, and the local organization Generation Putnam, now known as Putnam CREW.
 She currently serves on the board of the Putnam County Farmer’s Market and Dress for Success River Cities.
 She has also served on boards for the Putnam County Parks and Recreation Commission and the Putnam County Convention and Visitors Bureau.
 She is a 2013 Graduate of Leadership West Virginia and a 2015 Wonder Woman recipient.
 She has previously served as a member of the board of directors for Habitat for Humanity of Kanawha and Putnam Counties and a participant of the Habitat Putnam County Advisory Board.